Vineflower/vineflower-site/source/output-comparison.rst

 Text blocks
 -----------

-Text blocks are a Java 15 feature that compile into the same bytecode as regular strings. https://github.com/Vineflower/vineflower/blob/1.11.1/testData/src/java16/pkg/TestTextBlocks.java
+Text blocks are a Java 15 feature that compile into the same bytecode as regular strings.
+Taken from: https://github.com/Vineflower/vineflower/blob/1.11.1/testData/src/java16/pkg/TestTextBlocks.java

 .. tab-set::